docker-archive/mta_java_workshop/README.md

 	```

 	You now have the necessary code on your worker host.

+#### OPTIONAL

+If you have git installed on your computer, cloning the repository to a local directory will simplify some steps by letting you upload files instead of copying and pasting from the tutorial.

 ### <a name="task2.2"></a> Task 2.2: Building the Web App and Database Images